Skip to content

 Columbus Circle Holiday Market

-Located in New York’s iconic Central Park is another fantastic Christmas market, the Columbus Circle Holiday Market.
-If you are out and about NYC enjoying a festive stroll through one of the world’s most famous parks, stop off at Columbus Circle Christmas Market to experience over 100 different stalls which boast a more European feel than the other markets across the City.
+Another fantastic Christmas market, the Columbus Circle Holiday Market, is located in New York’s iconic Central Park.
+If you are out and about in NYC enjoying a festive stroll through one of the world’s most famous parks, stop off at the Columbus Circle Christmas Market to experience over 100 different stalls, which boast a more European feel than the other markets across the City.

 The outdoor market is the largest of its kind in New York City, adopting the style of the European Continental Markets.
-Visitors will be able to enjoy one of the most festive beverages, mulled wine as well as handmade trinkets and ornaments you won’t find anywhere else.
+Visitors will enjoy one of the most festive beverages, mulled wine, handmade trinkets, and ornaments you won’t find anywhere else.

-The Columbus Circle Holiday Market opens to the public at the end of November and runs all the way through to Christmas Eve, leaving plenty of time for those planning a festive city break to the Big Apple to experience all it has to offer!
+The Columbus Circle Holiday Market opens to the public at the end of November and runs through to Christmas Eve, leaving plenty of time for those planning a festive city break to the Big Apple to experience all it has to offer!

 Christmas Attractions And Activities In New York City